WandersonAlves/yeelight-manager/README.md

 ## Requirements

- - [`rust`](https://www.rust-lang.org/): Needed to build native packages to be used on ambiglight command.
+ - [`rust`](https://www.rust-lang.org/): Needed to build native packages to be used on ambilight command.

 ## How-to?